niktion9/cse15l-lab-reports/LabReport1.md

 Working directory: home directory? lecture1 directory?

 Explanation: Since the only directory in the filesystem is lecture1, it was used as an argument, which outputted at statement indicating that lecture is directory, rather than a file.
-The cat command only prints the  details repsent in a mentioed file.
+The cat command only prints the  details repsent in a mentioned file.

 Error or No Error: ???